Coarse Information Design: Coarse Mechanism Design

 By the revelation principle, we can focus on direct mechanisms $\{q(\theta),p(\theta)\}$, where $q(\cdot)$ and $p(\cdot)$ are step functions because the menu is constrained to be finite.
 In fact, we can further restrict our attention to (weakly) increasing allocation rule $q(\theta)$, as any such rule is implementable by adjusting the transfers $p(\theta)$.
 For each incentive compatible allocation $q(\theta)$, the seller's profit takes the well-known formula,

 Define $\varphi:= \theta -(1-F(\theta))/f(\theta)$ to be the virtual valuation, and let $H$ be its associated distribution on $[0,1]$.
-Throughout the section, we assume that virtual valuation is strictly increasing in type and $H$ admits a continuous density function $h$.
+Throughout the section, we assume that virtual valuation is strictly increasing in type, and $H$ admits a continuous density function $h$ with full support.
 Henceforth, we directly work with virtual valuation.

 With slight abuse of notation, let $q(\varphi)$ represent the quality allocation to virtual type $\varphi$ in a finite menu, and define $\underline{\pi}(\varphi) := \varphi v(q(\varphi))-c(q(\varphi))$ correspondingly.
 Formally, the coarse mechanism design problem is the following: